Skip to Main Content

 Next, you need to design your research tools before collecting your data.

-Try searching Summon for topics such as "qualitative research methods", "quantitative research methods", "survey design", and more for ideas of how you could collect data for your research.
-Or, see some recommended books below.
+Try looking on Library Search for topics such as "qualitative research methods", "quantitative research methods", "survey design", and more for ideas of how you could collect data for your research.
+Or, see some recommended books above.

 There are also lots of videos and courses on LinkedIn Learning to help you learn about research methods.
 Try this for example: Quantitative vs. qualitative research.